Capital punishment for homosexuality: Extrajudicial executions

 In some regions, gay people have been murdered by Islamist militias and terrorist groups, such as Islamic State of Iraq and the Levant in parts of Iraq, Libya, and Syria, the Houthi movement in Yemen, in Malaysia.
 Reported gay killings by Hamas in the Gaza Strip have been either attributed to a combination of espionage charges and homophobia or debunked as having happened elsewhere (see below).
 In Sub-Saharan Africa killings have been reported in regions of Africa heavily influenced by conservative Christianity and Islam (see below).
-In some Christian majority regions, like some areas of Brazil, LGBT people have been consistenly murdered due to conservative or religious beliefs (see below).
+In some Christian majority regions, like some areas of Brazil, LGBT people have been consistently murdered due to conservative or religious beliefs (see below).

+Afghanistan

+Following the Fall of Kabul in 2021, several international LGBTQ+ organizations like Canada-based Rainbow Railroad reported increased violence against gay men by members of the Taliban and other Islamic extremists, with the victims not being subjected to any trial or legal proceeding, considering that homosexuality is punishable by death in Afghanistan.
+The reports included testimonies from young gay men who denounced kidnapping, torture, and rape since the Taliban takeover in August 2021.

+The most known case since the return of the Taliban has been the murder of Hamed Sabouri, a 22-year-old gay medical student from Kabul who was kidnapped at a Taliban checkpoint and tortured for three days before being shot to death.
+Sabouri's ordeal was filmed by his captors and sent to his brother Haseeb, who sold the family's properties in Kabul and fled to Turkey.
+Similarly, Sabouri's boyfriend, a member of an underground and clandestine LGBTQ+ organization in Afghanistan, said that the Taliban was looking for him, calling them "wild animals" for killing his boyfriend.

+Taliban spokesman Zabihullah Mujahid denied direct Taliban responsibility in the killing and added that the government had no knowledge of the case.

 Brazil

 Brazil is the country with the highest number of fatalities within the LGBTQ community, as stated in 2024 by The Federal Public Defenders’ Office in its input to the Special Rapporteur on extrajudicial, summary or arbitrary execution about the murder of LGBTQIAPN+ individuals in Brasil.

 As reported by NGO Grupo Gay da Bahia, 343 LGBT people were murdered in Brazil in 2016, 387 in 2017, and 420 in 2018, 257 in 2023.
-For 44 years, the GGB has collected data on these killigs: "The pattern persists, with transvestites being shot in public places (...) while gays and lesbians are more likely to be stabbed (...) inside their homes" the 2024 report stated.
+For 44 years, the GGB has collected data on these killings: "The pattern persists, with transvestites being shot in public places (...) while gays and lesbians are more likely to be stabbed (...) inside their homes" the 2024 report stated.

 The Federal Public Defenders’ Office stated that gender and sexuality issues are framed in political discourse as threats to traditional family values, or public safety, often based in moral or religious arguments.

 A representative of the Trans Studies Magazine and Transmaculinities Brazilian Institute also stated that high violence rates against trans people is part of a political environment “marked by a fundamentalism of heteronormativity”.